Quality of life

 (In the 2020 and 2021 surveys, 'lonely' was included, and 'grateful' was not part of the feelings)

-An average is made for the scores for the positive emotions (happy, engaged, calm and relaxed and grateful), and for the negative emotions (worried, down or sad, anxious and stressed), each of which can vary between 0 and 10.
+An average is made for the scores for the four positive emotions (happy, engaged, calm and relaxed and grateful), and for the five negative emotions (worried, annoyed, down or sad, anxious and stressed), each of which can vary between 0 and 10.
 To get a total score of whether people experience a preponderance of negative or positive emotions, the average for the negative emotions is subtracted from the average for the positive emotions.
 You are then left with a value that can vary between -10 and 10.
 Negative values indicate that the person has experienced a preponderance of negative emotions.
 Positive values indicate that the person has experienced a preponderance of positive emotions.

-Age: The respondent's age at the beginning of the year in which the survey was conducted.
+The respondent's age at the beginning of the year in which the survey was conducted.
 This variable is divided into the following age groups: 18-24 years, 25-44 years, 45-66 years, 67-79 years, 80 years and over.

-Education level: Based on information on highest completed education from the National Education Database, education level is grouped as follows:
+Based on information on highest completed education from the National Education Database, education level is grouped as follows:

 - Basic school level